Chaoticans-mindustry-modding-team/New-Content/README.md

 # New-Units
-It's my [green]First[black]*[][] mod!
-Yay!
-It adds alot of units.
-Such as Purple navals, Orange spiders, Blue air-bombers and much more!
-[scarlet]warning not all the trees are finished infact none are.
+It's cle's first mod!
+Yay! it adds a lot lf things, like new paths for units, such as purple navals, alternate paths, such as silky orange naval alternate path or barrage orange naval path, and even enw factions and regiments such as Arcus and Fusionix!
+I have worked hard on this mod, so you should try it!
+# WARNING
+This mod is not close to being finished.
+Be patient!

-[green]Thanks to my spriter for making some of theese awsome sprites!
+Thanks to my spriter Aegires for making some of theese awesome sprites!
 # overview
 Units.
-##(lol)
+(Why wouldn't there be units?), main reason why i made this mod.
+New factions!
+Current established factions: Arcus: a laser faction dedicated to ruling Cerrux, their home planet.
+WIP factions: Fusionix, Charren
+Blocks: a few
+new turets: new serpulo turrets and faction turrets, mostly Arcus.